taragnor/city-of-mist/README.md

 * You won't need to create any items in Foundry, everything is handled via the actor classes barring specific exceptions (like wanting to create a custom Themebook)

+* There is no drag-and-drop functionality (yet), everything is handled through buttons on the character sheet

 ## Characters

 * To edit the sheet click the lock icon to unlock it.
 This will allow adding additional themes.
 For normal play it should be locked.